Keyboard shortcuts

 • Per-request timeout: 15 seconds.

-• Token env vars: GITHUB_TOKEN (Bearer), GITLAB_TOKEN (PRIVATE-TOKEN), CODEBERG_TOKEN (Authorization: token).
-All optional; missing token means unauthenticated requests (fine for low volume).
+• Token env vars: GITHUB_TOKEN (Bearer), GITLAB_TOKEN (PRIVATE-TOKEN), CODEBERG_TOKEN (Authorization: Bearer).
+All optional; a missing token means unauthenticated requests (fine for low volume).
 GITHUB_TOKEN bumps the unauthenticated 60/hr cap to 5000/hr.

 • No octocrab: the octocrab crate would pull in tokio + ~70 transitive crates.
 Hand-rolled ureq GETs + a 25-line ISO-8601 parser keep the bomdrift binary under our 5 MB target.
-Same constraint applies to the GitLab and Codeberg paths.
+The same constraint applies to the GitLab and Codeberg paths.

 Calibration